Serve this traditional Japanese dish with brown rice or Asian noodles.

 - 1 cup thinly sliced mushrooms (use shitake or chanterelle, if available) Add to list

 - 3 cups torn fresh spinach, shredded Chinese or Nappa cabbage Add to list

 - 1 (5-ounce) can sliced water chestnuts, drained Add to list

 - 1 (5-ounce) can bamboo shoots, drained Add to list

 - 1/2 cup bean sprouts Add to list

 Trim fat from meat and thinly slice it on the diagonal.
 (For easier slicing, partially freeze the beef before slicing.)

-Combine soy sauce, honey, and stock in a small bowl.
+Combine soy sauce, honey and broth in a small bowl.

 In large skillet, heat oil until hot, but not smoking.
 Add beef strips and stir-fry for 1 to 2 minutes, or just until browned.
 Pour soy sauce mixture over beef and cook until it bubbles.
-Push the meat to one side and add the green onions; stir-fry over medium high heat for 1 to 2 minutes.
+Push the meat to one side and add green onions; stir-fry over medium-high heat for 1 to 2 minutes.
 Push aside.
-Repeat with the celery, then the mushrooms.
+Repeat with celery, then mushrooms.
 Add greens.
 Cook and stir until heated throughout.
-Repeat with water chestnuts, bamboo shoots, and finally bean sprouts.
+Repeat with water chestnuts, bamboo shoots and bean sprouts.
 Serve immediately.